Main Content start here

 Increased Taxation Rate

 Increased taxation rates pose a significant challenge to the Vietnam beer market.
 The government has periodically raised taxes on alcohol, including beer, to curb excessive drinking and improve public health.
-While these measures aim to reduce alcohol-related harm, they also lead to higher prices for consumers, which can dampen demand, particularly for mass-market beer brands.
-As a part of this, as of June 2024, Vietnam's Finance Ministry recommended raising a special consumption tax on alcoholic beverages to 100% by 2030, a move that might severely harm the country's beverage industry.
-Under the draft proposal, which is awaiting legislative approval, the special consumption tax on beer and strong liquor will be hiked to 70% to 80% by 2026, gradually increasing to 90% to 100% by 2030, up from the current 65%.
+While these measures aim to reduce alcohol-related harm, they also raise prices for consumers, which can dampen demand, particularly for mass-market beer brands.
+As part of this, in June 2024, Vietnam's Finance Ministry recommended raising the special consumption tax on alcoholic beverages to 100% by 2030, a move that could severely harm the country's beverage industry.
+Under the draft proposal, which is awaiting legislative approval, the special consumption tax on beer and strong liquor will be raised to 70% to 80% by 2026, then gradually increase to 90% to 100% by 2030, up from the current 65%.

 Intense Competition Among Key Players